-Foot pain can hold us back from doing everything our daily routine requires, let alone doing those extra things we love.
-Luckily, our lives don't need to be dictated by our feet.
-There are plenty of ways to keep foot pain away, from the shoes you wear to what goes in them.
+Foot pain can keep you from moving through your daily routine, let alone doing the extra things you love.
+Luckily, your life doesn't need to be dictated by your feet.
+And one of the easiest ways to keep foot pain from getting in your way is to rethink the shoes you're wearing and what you put in them.

 We spend about 235 days of our lives on our feet, so it’s no surprise that 80% of us have experienced foot pain.
-While the cause of your foot pain may be unique to you, there are some very common foot issues that could be the reason for your discomfort:
+While the cause of your foot pain may be unique to you, there are some very common foot issues that could be an explanation.

 When you're on the hunt for shoes, sometimes you can tell if a pair of shoes will be comfortable just by looking at them.
 You can judge them by how they're constructed, what materials they're made of, if they're narrow, and how thick the soles are.
-Shoes that don’t give your feet enough room, support or cushioning won't leave your feet feeling good.
+Shoes that don’t give your feet enough room, support or cushioning won't feel good.

 Shopping for shoes when you have foot pain ups the stakes.
 You want to make sure you're spending your money on comfortable footwear that makes your feet feel better, not worse.

-Before you buy a pair of shoes that promises to “cure back and foot pain,” you’ll want to do some research to make sure you’re getting the greatest comfort for your feet and lifestyle.
+Before you buy a pair of shoes that promises to “cure back and foot pain,” do some research to make sure you’re getting the greatest comfort for your feet and lifestyle.

 It’s always better to try on shoes before you buy them, especially if it’s a brand you’ve never worn before.
 Spending some time walking around in a pair of shoes to see how your feet feel gives you an idea of how well they'll work for you long-term.